opinsys/backbone.sharedcollection/README.md

 }
 ```

-Now all `set` method calls to the models will propagated all other browser
+Now all `set` method calls to the models will be propagated to all other
-instances automatically.
-You don't use the `save` method when the models are in
+browser instances automatically.
+You don't use the `save` method when the
-SharedCollection.
-All add, destroy and set calls will be automatically saved
+models are in SharedCollection.
+All add, destroy and set calls will be
-and synced using ShareJS.
+automatically saved and synced using ShareJS.

 ```javascript
 model.set({ foo: "bar" });